Layne Staley

-Layne Thomas Staley (born Layne Rutherford Staley; August 22, 1967 – April 5, 2002) was an American singer-songwriter.
+Layne Thomas Staley (/leɪn steɪˈliː/; born Layne Rutherford Staley; August 22, 1967 – April 5, 2002) was an American singer-songwriter.
 He was the original lead vocalist of Alice in Chains, which rose to international fame in the early 1990s as part of Seattle's grunge movement.
 He was known for his distinctive vocal style as well as his harmonizing with bandmate Jerry Cantrell.
 Before his success with Alice in Chains, Staley was also a member of the glam metal bands Sleze and Alice N' Chains.
 He was also a part of the supergroups Mad Season and Class of '99.

 "Man in the Box", the second single from Alice in Chains' debut album, Facelift (1990), garnered Staley critical recognition for his vocal style.
 Alice in Chains' EP Jar of Flies (1994), debuted at number one on the Billboard 200, making it Alice in Chains' first record—and the first-ever EP—to top the chart.
 However, Staley's deteriorating condition due to heroin abuse led him to enter a rehabilitation clinic.
 He began to work on a side project with several Seattle musicians, Mike McCready of Pearl Jam, Barrett Martin of Screaming Trees, and John Baker Saunders of the Walkabouts, which came to be Mad Season, while Alice in Chains went into hiatus.

 During Alice in Chains' hiatus, reports of Staley's drug addiction began to gain widespread circulation in fan and media communities, in part due to changes in his physical condition brought on by prolonged heroin abuse.
 On April 10, 1996, the band returned with a performance on MTV Unplugged in New York; it was Alice in Chains' first concert in two-and-a-half years.
 The band performed three more shows, supporting Kiss on their reunion tour, with Staley's final live performance on July 3, 1996, in Kansas City, Missouri.
 Aside from recording two more songs with Alice in Chains – "Get Born Again" and "Died" – and a cover of Pink Floyd's "Another Brick in the Wall" with Class of '99 during 1998, Staley was out of the public spotlight by the late 1990s.

-Staley struggled with drug addiction for much of his adult life; he later died from a speedball overdose on April 5, 2002, at the age of 34.
+Staley struggled with drug addiction and depression for much of his adult life; he later died from a speedball overdose on April 5, 2002, at the age of 34.
 He was ranked at No. 27 on Hit Paraders list of "Heavy Metal's All-Time Top 100 Vocalists" in 2006, and at No. 42 on Complex magazine's list of "The 50 Best Lead Singers of All Time" in 2012.
 Seattle officially declared August 22, 2019, as "Layne Staley Day".
 Staley earned six Grammy Award nominations as a member of Alice in Chains.